AxeWP/wp-graphql-gravity-forms/docs/recipes/register-custom-field-value-inputs.md

 WPGraphQL for Gravity Forms passes the GraphQL input args through [the `AbstractFieldValueInput` class](https://github.com/harness-software/wp-graphql-gravity-forms/blob/develop/src/Data/FieldValueInput/AbstractFieldValueInput.php) to make it easy to process the data for Gravity Forms.

-For custom fields, we recommend extending the above class, and then instantiating it with [the `graphql_gf_field_value_input` filter](../actions-and-filters.md#graphql_gf_field_value_input).
+For custom fields, we recommend extending the above class, and then registering it with [the `graphql_gf_field_value_input_class` filter](../actions-and-filters.md#graphql_gf_field_value_input).
 If you wish to change the behavior of one of the default `FieldValueInput` s, you can make use of several WordPress filters.

 #### Example 1: Extending `AbstractFieldValueInput`